nevanscott/uxui0818/_agenda/01-html-basics.md

 Make sure you have downloaded a copy of [Sublime Text](http://www.sublimetext.com/).
 You'll want version 2.0.
 This is the text editor we'll all be using in class, just so we're on the same page.
 There are a lot of great text editors out there.

 Also, if you haven't already, please install [Chrome](http://www.google.com/chrome/).
 Same reasoning: we all want to be using the same tools in class.
-If you have a different preferred browser, totally cool.
+If you have a different preferred browser for your personal use, totally cool.
+I just ask that we all use Chrome for class.